Exploring Defers

 Value Returned 4

-Hopefully this clarifies some of the weirdness you may have encounted when working with defers and anyonomous functions.
+Hopefully this clarifies some of the weirdness you may have encountered when working with defers and anonymous functions.